casting cold shuts common in complex aluminum die castings with thin sections or long flow paths

 2. Poor Alloy Composition: Low fluidity alloys struggle to fill the mold completely, leading to incomplete fusion.

-3. Separate Metal Flows: When metal flows separately in the mold and doesn’t merge properly, a cold shut can form.
+3. Separate Metal Flows: A cold shut can form when metal flows separately in the mold and doesn’t merge properly.

 4. Improper Gating Design: A poorly designed gating system can cause uneven flow, leading to cold shuts.